helm/charts/stable/falco/README.md

 $ APISERVER_HOST=api.my-kops-cluster.com bash ./enable-k8s-audit.sh kops dynamic
 ```

-And enabling the `falco.webserver` in the Helm Chart.
-You will need to provide
+You also will need to [provide an internal clusterIP](https://kubernetes.io/docs/concepts/services-networking/service/#choosing-your-own-ip-address)
-and internal clusterIP where the service is going to be deployed:
+where the service is going to be deployed.
+You need to choose an IPv4 or IPv6
+address from within the `service-cluster-ip-range` CIDR range that is configured
+for the apiserver.

+Then you can install Falco chart enabling the enabling the `falco.webserver`
+flag:

 `helm install --name falco --set falco.webserver.enabled=true  --set falco.webserver.clusterIP=10.96.0.40 stable/falco`